willitscale/solidity-util/README.md

 ## indexOf(string) : int

-Find the position of a character
+Find the position of a character.

 ```
     function indexOf() {